felixrabe-attic/schlauzeug--install-phonegap/README-osx.md

 -   http://phonegap.com/
 -   http://cordova.apache.org/

-I decided based on the available information to go with PhoneGap.
+I decided based on the available information to go with PhoneGap which wraps Cordova.

 ## Links